The shoulder joint is supported by four main muscles known as the rotator cuff.

 Tendon problems tend to improve better with exercise rather than with just rest.

-Early intervention is important to restoring normality and preventing further or ongoing injury.
+Early treatment is important to restoring normality and preventing further or ongoing injury.

 The information contained in this site is not intended as a substitute for advice from a qualified health care professional.
 Always obtain advice from a qualified health care professional before starting any exercise, stretching or health care program.
 The author and everyone involved in the production of this site disclaim any liability for any adverse effects resulting from the use of the information presented.